Guide

 - Closed source

 Promptmonitor is the most minimal tool on this list and is priced accordingly.
-It exposes a basic REST API that is cron-friendly, which is enough to track a handful of prompts against a handful of engines.
+Its public docs expose a server-side REST endpoint for AI crawler and bot visit tracking, which is useful for teams that want to log AI traffic through middleware.
+That is different from a full public monitoring results API.
 There is no CLI, no MCP server, and no open-source footprint.
 The value is the price.

 Developer primitives